 Except for the limited industrial applications in paints, varnishes, and plastics, manufacture of soaps and detergents, production of agrichemicals, surfactants, adhesives, plastics, fabric softeners, lubricants, and exploration of diesel fuel, etc. the sunflower seed oil is commonly used as edible oil.

 The oil accounts for 80% of the value of the sunflower crop.
-Sunflower seed oil is generally considered as a premium oil for its light color, rich unsaturated fatty acids, bland favor, high smoke point and low linolenic acid.
+Sunflower seed oil is generally considered as a premium oil for its light color, rich unsaturated fatty acids, bland flavor, high smoke point, and low linolenic acid.
 As the edible oil, sunflower seed oil primary uses are as salad or cooking oil or in margarine.

 Sunflower seed oil is cold-pressed.
 The cold-press entails minimal processing to produce a light, flavorful oil suitable for some cooking needs.
 Sunflower seed oil manufacture involves seeds cleaning, seed de-hulling, seeds grinding, seeds pressing and extracting crude oil, crude oil refining.